* Euro weakens again as traders eye policy shifts

 By Michael Connor

-Getting a lift from positive housing data published on Tuesday, the U.S. dollar index hit a new eight-week peak of 80.581.
-The measure of a basket of currencies was last at 80.566 in late New York trade, up 0.27 percent.
+The U.S. dollar index hit a new eight-week peak of 80.537, reflecting a 0.25 percent decline for the trading day in the euro against the U.S. currency.
+The measure of a basket of currencies was last at 80.522 in New York trade, up 0.21 percent.

 "The market likes the dollar at the moment even though Treasury yields are lower.
 If they start to rally, as I think they will, then the dollar may take off," said Graham Davidson, a currency dealer with NAB in London.

-Sterling early on Wednesday had sunk below a key technical support and was vulnerable to further declines, according to FXDD currency analyst Greg Michalowski.
+Michaloswki said sterling on Wednesday had sunk below a key technical support and was vulnerable to further declines.

-"It broke through the 1.6770 level on the daily chart, and I pay attention to that," Michalowski said.
+"It broke through the 1.6770 level on the daily chart, and I pay attention to that," he said.